top of page

 How to Vet a Lawyer Beyond Online Listings

-Once you have a name from a certified source, take these additional steps:
+Once you have a name from a certified source, here are additional steps to ensure the attorney is the right fit for you:

-Schedule an initial consultation and ask about specific experience.
+• Schedule an initial consultation and inquire about specific experience relevant to your situation.

-Ask how communications will be handled, and who exactly will be working on your case.
+• Ask how communications will be managed and who exactly will be working on your case.

-Trust your instincts — if an attorney is evasive, dismissive, or over-promises, seek another opinion.
+• Trust your instincts — if an attorney is evasive, dismissive, or over-promises, seek a second opinion.

 Conclusion: Protect Yourself Through Informed Choices